Engnation/living-room-cleanup-simulation/README.md

 (Note, you must have the hobo package installed in parallel with this ROS package)

-To launch the living room environment with a hobo robot:
+To launch the living room environment with a locobot robot:

 `roslaunch living_room_sim_1 living_room_locobot.launch`